 As you approach adulthood, uncertainty about your sexuality followed by the realization that you are “different” from other may force you to dis-identify from socially conditioned patterns of thought and behaviour.
 This will automatically raise your level of consciousness above the unconscious majority.”

 Excuse me?
 Did he just say that gay people are automatically more spiritually enlightened than the rest of us?
-I have no issues with gay people, I don’t think it’s immoral or wrong or sinful, but to say that homosexual people are somehow more enlightened than me is not only ludicrous, it’s downright offensive if for no other reason that it is obscenely arbitrary.
+I have no issues with gay people, I don’t think it’s immoral or wrong or sinful, but to say that homosexual people are somehow more enlightened than others is not only ludicrous, it’s downright offensive if for no other reason that it is obscenely arbitrary.

-In the end the book, which starts out with much promise, become yet another disappointing new age fluff fest littered with material that seems carefully devised to appeal to the main consumers of this type of book: Presumably well-meaning but ultimately misguided feminists with an unfortunate resentment to anything deemed to be in the realm of maleness, which in Eckhart Tolle’s view includes such things as rational thought.
+In the end the book, which starts out with much promise, becomes yet another disappointing new age fluff fest littered with material that seems carefully devised to appeal to the main consumers of this type of book: well-meaning but ultimately misguided people with an unfortunate resentment to anything deemed to be in the realm of maleness, which in Eckhart Tolle’s view includes such things as rational thought.

 In the end, I’d say it’s worth a read for curiosity’s sake, but ultimately most would be much better served by the superior Conversations With God, which presents much of the same ideas, as well as many, many more, while being inclusive and dispensing with the anti-male crap.